 All Chrome apps will have a Chrome logo on their app icons.
-Take a look at the Gmail icon here:
+For example, take a look at the Gmail icon here:

 Also, notice those four dots on the right-hand side?
 They indicate how many pages of apps you have.
 You can scroll up or down to go to all those pages.

 Also, you can touch and hold an app and drag it to move it between those pages.
-For example, if my Gmail app is on the second page of the launcher, I can move it to the first page for easy access.
+So, for example, if my Gmail app is on the second page of the launcher, I can move it to the first page for easy access.

 Managing Apps from the Launcher

-To open any app from the launcher, simply tap or click it.
+To open any app from the launcher, tap or click it.